G. E. M. Skues

-George Edward MacKenzie Skues, usually known as G. E. M. Skues (1858–1949), was a British lawyer, author and fly fisherman most noted for the invention of modern-day nymph fishing and the controversy it caused with the Chalk stream dry fly doctrine developed by Frederic M. Halford.
+George Edward MacKenzie Skues, usually known as G. E. M. Skues (1858–1949), was a British lawyer, writer and fly fisherman.
+He invented modern-day nymph fishing.
+This caused a controversy with the Chalk stream dry fly doctrine developed by Frederic M. Halford.
 His second book, The Way of a Trout with a Fly (1921) is considered a seminal work on nymph fishing.
-According to Dr Andrew Herd, the British fly fishing historian, Skues:
+According to Andrew Herd, the British fly fishing historian, Skues:

 Paul Schullery, the American fly fishing historian, characterises Skues in Skues on Trout as:

 John Goddard in The Essential G. E. M. Skues wrote:

 Early life

-Skues was born on 13 August 1858 in St. Johns, Newfoundland, and was the eldest child of William MacKenzie Skues, at the time surgeon to the Newfoundland Companies.
+Skues was born on 13 August 1858 in St. John's, Newfoundland, and was the eldest child of William MacKenzie Skues, at the time surgeon to the Newfoundland Companies.
 His mother's maiden name was Margaret Ayre.
 At the age of 3, his parents returned to Britain en route to work in India.
 He was left with and raised by his paternal grandparents in Aberdeen, Scotland, Langford and Wrington in Somerset.
 In 1872 he won a scholarship to Winchester, and left the school in 1877.
 It was at Winchester that Skues was introduced to fly fishing when, in 1874, he bought some hooks in Hammond's to catch minnows.
 Hammond's, an angling shop in Winchester, introduced Skues to fly fishing and his first attempt was made using an eleven-foot rod, a silk and horsehair line, and a Wickham's Fancy.

 After leaving Winchester, Skues spent a year in Jersey with his parents before moving back to London to begin his career as a lawyer with the firm of James Powell.
 In 1895, Skues became a partner in the firm of Powell, Skues and Graham Smith, a position he held until 1940.

 Skues's chalk-stream career began in 1887 with an invitation from a client to fish the Abbots Barton fishery on the Itchen.
 There he met and befriended Francis Francis, angling author (A Book on Angling) and angling editor for The Field, and started studying and writing about trout fishing in English chalk streams.
 His first article in the angling press appeared the following year under his pseudonym "Val Conson".